The Construction Labor Shortage: What the Data Says and What to Do About It

 Technology and Automation: Doing More with Fewer Hands

 Automation won't replace construction workers.
 But it can multiply what they accomplish.
-McKinsey estimates that 47% of construction tasks have automation potential, and the construction robotics and automation market— valued at $261.8 billion in 2024— is projected to reach $659.7 billion by 2030, growing at 16.7% annually.
+McKinsey estimates that 47% of construction tasks have automation potential10, and the construction robotics and automation market— valued at $261.8 billion in 2024— is projected to reach $659.7 billion by 203011, growing at 16.7% annually.

 Here's what matters for construction leaders: this technology doesn't eliminate jobs.
 It frees your skilled workers to do the complex work that requires judgment and experience— the work robots can't do.
 Construction automation is an amplifier, not a replacement.
 You still need people.
 You just need them focused on higher-value tasks.